 Research Interests and Activities

-As a toxicologist and environmental analytical chemist, my research interests are to understand what environmental contaminants we are exposed to, how we become exposed, and the toxicological consequences.
-In particular, I am concerned with early-life exposures to persistent and bioaccumulative organic contaminants that may alter developmental trajectories of humans and wildlife.
+I’m a toxicologist and environmental analytical chemist.
+My research interest is to understand what environmental contaminants we are exposed to, how we become exposed, and how these exposures impact on health.
+In particular, I am concerned with early-life exposures to persistent and bioaccumulative organic contaminants that can alter the normal developmental of humans and wildlife.

-This is an exciting time for this research due to the new tools we have available.
-We are building an Ultratrace Non-Target Laboratory (UNTARGET Lab) at Science for Life Laboratory (SciLifeLab) which will house (ultra)high resolution mass spectrometers for discovery of important new chemical contaminants in air, water and biofluids.
-The surrounding research environment at SciLifeLab specializes in genomics, epigenomics, proteomics, functional biology and bioimaging, creating many possibilities to investigate our questions using best-available biomolecular technologies.
+This is an exciting time for this research due to powerful new tools we have available.
+We are building an Ultratrace Non-Target Laboratory (UNTARGET Lab) at Science for Life Laboratory (SciLifeLab) which will house ultrahigh resolution mass spectrometers for discovery of important new chemical contaminants in air, water, tissues and biofluids.
+The surrounding research environment at SciLifeLab specializes in genomics, epigenomics, proteomics, functional biology, bioimaging, and biostatistics, creating many possibilities to investigate our questions using best-available biomolecular technologies and methods.

 Latest scientific papers

 Prenatal bisphenol a exposure and dysregulation of infant hypothalamic-pituitary-adrenal axis function: findings from the APrON cohort study

 Athabasca Oil Sands Petcoke Extract Elicits Biochemical and Transcriptomic Effects in Avian Hepatocytes

 SCREENING OF GENOTOXICITY AND MUTAGENICITY IN EXTRACTABLE ORGANICS FROM OIL SANDS PROCESS-AFFECTED WATER